resistorsoftware/Shopify-Developer-Book/text/09_Webhooks/09_Webhooks.markdown

 <img src="file://localhost/Users/dlazar/Pictures/Shopify%20E-Book/webhook_testable2.png" alt="Testable WebHook" />
 </div>

-The ability to delete a WebHook as well as test it in the shop has on occasion burned me.
-In my haste to deal with a situation involving WebHooks I have been guilty of accidentally pressing the trashcan icon and removing a WebHook that should *never have been removed*.
+The links to delete a WebHook as well as test are beside each other.
+Exercise some caution when click in this neighborhood!
+It is easy to accidentally press the trashcan icon and remove a WebHook that should *never be removed*.
 Ooops!
-It can take only seconds of carelessness to decouple a shop set for live e-commerce sales from a crucial App running and connected to the shop.
-Be careful when clicking around these parts!
+It can take only seconds of carelessness to decouple a shop from a crucial App.

 Sending a test is easy, and the result should be immediately available in RequestBin.
-My example shows a test order in JSON format.
+The example shows a test order in JSON format.

 <div class="figure">
 <img src="file://localhost/Users/dlazar/Pictures/Shopify%20E-Book/webhook_results2.png" alt="WebHook Results" />
 </div>

-Looking closely at the sample order data which is in JSON format we see there is a complete test order to work with.
-We have closed the loop on the concept of creating, testing and capturing WebHooks.
+Looking closely at the sample order data which is in JSON format there is a complete order to work with.
+The loop is loop is closed on the concept of creating, testing and capturing WebHooks.
 The listener at RequestBin is a surrogate for a real one that would exist in an App but it can prove useful as a development tool.

-For the discussion of WebHook testing we note that the sample data from Shopify is great for testing connectivity more than for testing out an App.
-Close examination of the provided test data shows a lot of the fields are empty or null.
-What would be nice is to be able send real data to an App without the hassle of actually using the Shop and booking test orders.
-For example, say you are developing an Application to test out a fancy order fulfillment routine a shop needs.
+For the discussion of WebHook testing note that the sample data from Shopify is good for testing connectivity but not so much for testing an App.
+Close examination of the provided data shows a lot of the fields are empty or null.
+It would be nice to be able send real data to an App without the hassle of actually using the shop and booking orders.
+A real scenario might be to test and establish:

-You know you need to test a couple of specific aspects of an Order, namely:
-1. Ensure the WebHook order data actually came from Shopify, and that you have the shop identification to work on.
+1. Ensure the WebHook order data actually came from Shopify, and that you have the source shop correctly identified.
-2. Ensure you do not already have this order processed as it makes no sense to process a *PAID* order two or more times.
+2. Ensure there is not already an identical order as it makes no sense to process a *PAID* order two or more times.
-3. You know you need to parse out the credit card used, and the shipping charges, and the discount codes used if any.
+3. Parsing out the credit card used, and the shipping charges, and the discount codes used if any is needed.
-4. There could be product customization data in the cart note or cart attributes that need to be examined.
+4. Parsing out any product customization data in the cart note or cart attributes.

 This small list introduces some issues that may not be obvious to new developers to the Shopify platform.
-We can address each one and hopefully that will provide some useful insight into how you can structure an App to best deal with WebHooks from Shopify.
+Addressing each one will provide some useful insight into how to structure an App to deal with real WebHooks from Shopify.

 ### WebHook Validation

-When you setup an App in the Shopify Partner web application one of the key attributes generated by Shopify for the App is the authentication data.
-Each App will have an API key to identify it as well as a shared secret.
+When setting up an App in the Shopify Partner web application the key attributes generated by Shopify for the App is the authentication data.
+Every App has an API key to identify it as well as a shared secret.
 These are unique tokens and they are critical to providing a secure exchange of data between Apps and Shopify.
 In the case of validating the source of a WebHook, both Shopify and the App can use the shared secret.
-When you use the API to install a WebHook into a Shop, Shopify clearly knows the identity of the App requesting the WebHook to be created, so Shopify uses the shared secret associated with the App and makes it part of the WebHook itself.
+When you use the API to install a WebHook into a Shop, Shopify knows the identity of the App requesting the WebHook to be created, so Shopify uses the shared secret associated with the App and makes it part of the WebHook itself.
 Before Shopify sends off a WebHook created by an App it will be use the shared secret to compute a Hash of the WebHook payload and embed this in the WebHook's HTTP headers.
-Any WebHook from Shopify that has been setup with the API will have HTTP_X_SHOPIFY_HMAC_SHA256 in the Request's header.
-Since the App has access to the shared secret, the App can now use that to decode the incoming request.
+Any WebHook from Shopify that has been setup with the API will have HTTP_X_SHOPIFY_HMAC_SHA256 in the HTTP request header.
+Since the App has access to the shared secret it can use that to decode the incoming request.
 The Shopify team provides some working code for this.

 @@@ ruby
 SHARED_SECRET = "f10ad00c67b72550854a34dc166d9161"